 Responding to short-term market fluctuations such as the September Effect prevents you from maximizing returns over the long term, as the market has historically trended upwards.

-- Trust in a diversified portfolio
+- Trust in a diversified investment plan

-The purpose of a diversified portfolio is to mitigate risk.
+The purpose of a diversified investment plan is to mitigate risk.
 Therefore, even if the stock market drops for a short period of time, your investments can be balanced out by holding other asset types which perform in the opposite way.
 Over the long term, these ups and down may balance out to more stable returns.

 - Consider maintaining a passive investing strategy